KarolinaGa/How_to_Start_a_Podcast/Preparations.md

    Writing a script helps you stay organized and shorten editing time.
 It gives you time to decide what you really want to convey to you audience.
 When preparing a podcast script you also have to keep you format in mind.
 Of course, you don't have to follow it to a tee, you should leave room for spontaneity.
 If you are good at speaking, a list of points to cover might be enough.
 Read more [here](https://podcasters.spotify.com/resources/learn/create/how-to-write-podcast-scripts )

-4. ### Choose a microphone
+4. ### Choose the right microphone

-   If you want to record a good-quality podcast, you need a recording device.
-Choosing a microphone is not an easy task; if you need help with that, this guide will do it.
+   If you want to record a good-quality podcast, you need a recording device tailored to your needs.
+Choosing a microphone is not an easy task.
+If you need help with that, this guide is for you.

 5. ### Choose the recording environment.